mayuri-netizen/PeopleFlow/README.md

     ```bash
     npm run dev
     ```
-    The frontend will be available at `http://localhost:5173` and is configured to communicate with your local backend server.
+    The frontend will be available at `http://localhost:5173`.

 ---

 ## **Deployment**

-This application is deployed on **Vercel** as a monorepo.
+This application is deployed using a split-deployment strategy, which is a standard practice for MERN applications.

-- Vercel is configured to recognize the project as a monorepo, with separate projects for the `client` and `server` root directories.
-- The **backend (`server`)** is deployed as a Vercel Function.
-All necessary environment variables (`MONGO_URI`, Cloudinary keys) are configured in the Vercel project settings.
+- The **backend** (`server`) is deployed as a "Web Service" on Render.
+The `Root Directory` is set to `server`, and all necessary environment variables (`MONGO_URI`, Cloudinary keys) are configured in the Render dashboard.
-- The **frontend (`client`)** is deployed as a static Vite site.
-An environment variable named `VITE_API_BASE_URL` is configured in the Vercel project settings with the URL of the live Vercel backend.
+- The **frontend** (`client`) is deployed on Vercel.
+The `Root Directory` is set to `client`.
+An environment variable named `VITE_API_BASE_URL` is configured in the Vercel project settings with the URL of the live Render backend.
-- **Continuous Deployment** is enabled.
-Any `git push` to the `main` branch automatically triggers new deployments for both the frontend and backend.
+- **Continuous Deployment** is enabled on both platforms.
+Any `git push` to the `main` branch will automatically trigger new deployments on both Render and Vercel.